Rootly MCP Server for AI assistants and IDEs

 * **`get_shift_incidents`** — incidents during a time window, filterable by severity, status, and tags

-Before connecting the Rootly MCP Server, make sure you have a Rootly API token.
+For clients that don't support OAuth2, or for local/self-hosted installations, use a Rootly API token.
 Generate one in **Account** > **Manage API keys** > **Generate New API Key**.

 | Token Type | Access Level |